List of riders with stage wins at all three cycling Grand Tours: List

+Calendar year

 An ever rarer accomplishment is to win a stage at all the Grand Tours in one single calendar year.
 This feat has only been accomplished by three riders in history.
 The first rider was Spain's Miguel Poblet who won a total of eight stages at all three Grand Tours in 1956.
 Two years later, Pierino Baffi won six stages between all three Grand Tours.
 The third, and most recent, rider was Italian cyclist Alessandro Petacchi who won fifteen stages at the Grand Tours in 2003.

 Doping

-Four more riders (David Zabriskie, Jan Ullrich, Leonardo Piepoli and Alberto Contador) have won stages in all three Grand Tours, but all were retroactively stripped of stage wins.
+Five more riders (David Zabriskie, Jan Ullrich, Leonardo Piepoli, Tyler Hamilton and Alberto Contador) have won stages in all three Grand Tours, but all were retroactively stripped of stage wins.